mitul-kalariya/scrapping-webs/README.md

 1. For Sitemap article links crawler
 2. For Article data CrawlerRun below command to run the test cases.
 - `python -m unittest`

+### Use of Selenium

+Yes, we used selenium to fetch {your use case }.
+To manage the selenium we are using [Web-Driver](https://pypi.org/project/webdriver-manager/) package and we are using `ChromeDriverManager`.